Yeah, folks, if you're on hold on the phones out there, once again, I beg you to stay.

 You are, it's a shame.

-We've lost your walking cliche.
+We've lost your walking cliché.

-partly responsible for the for the problem this country's in because you are willingly ignorant you willingly keep yourself stupid and ignorant and uninformed and you run around and live in your political cliched world and you unwittingly are Contributing to the problem that we've got by not getting up to speed and understanding what's really going on.
+And you unwittingly are contributing to the problem that we've got by not getting up to speed and understanding what's really going on.

-Kevin, thanks for the call.
+Anyway, Kevin, thanks for the call.

 I appreciate it.